Indian cuisine: Ingredients

 Staple foods of Indian cuisine include pearl millet (bājra), rice, whole-wheat flour (aṭṭa), and a variety of lentils, such as masoor (most often red lentils), tuer (pigeon peas), urad (black gram), and moong (mung beans).
 Lentils may be used whole, dehusked—for example, dhuli moong or dhuli urad—or split.
 Split lentils, or dal, are used extensively.
 Some pulses, such as channa or cholae (chickpeas), rajma (kidney beans), and lobiya (black-eyed peas) are very common, especially in the northern regions.
 Channa and moong are also processed into flour (besan).

 Many Indian dishes are cooked in vegetable oil, but peanut oil is popular in northern and western India, mustard oil in eastern India, and coconut oil along the western coast, especially in Kerala and parts of southern Tamil Nadu.
 Gingelly (sesame) oil is common in the south since it imparts a fragrant, nutty aroma.

 In recent decades, sunflower, safflower, cottonseed, and soybean oils have become popular across India.
 Hydrogenated vegetable oil, known as Vanaspati ghee, is another popular cooking medium.
 Butter-based ghee, or deshi ghee, is used commonly.

 Many types of meat are used for Indian cooking, but chicken and mutton tend to be the most commonly consumed meats.
 Fish and beef consumption are prevalent in some parts of India, but they are not widely consumed except for coastal areas, as well as the north east.

 The most important and frequently used spices and flavourings in Indian cuisine are whole or powdered chilli pepper (mirch, introduced by the Portuguese from Mexico in the 16th century), black mustard seed (sarso), cardamom (elaichi), cumin (jeera), turmeric (haldi), asafoetida (hing), ginger (adrak), coriander (dhania), and garlic (lasoon).

-One popular spice mix is garam masala, a powder that typically includes seven dried spices in a particular ratio, including black cardamom, cinnamon (dalchini), clove (laung), cumin (jeera), black peppercorns, coriander seeds and anise star.
+One popular spice mix is garam masala, a powder that typically includes seven dried spices in a particular ratio, including black cardamom, cinnamon (dalchini), clove (laung), cumin (jeera), black peppercorns, coriander seeds and anise star..
 Each culinary region has a distinctive garam masala blend—individual chefs may also have their own.

+The spices chosen for a dish are freshly ground and then fried in hot oil or ghee to create a paste.
+The process is called bhuna, the name also being used for a type of curry.

-Goda masala is a comparable, though sweet, spice mix popular in Maharashtra.
+There are other spice blends which are popular in various regions.
+Panch phoron is a spice blend which is popular in eastern India.
+Goda masala is a sweet spice mix which is popular in Maharashtra.
 Some leaves commonly used for flavouring include bay leaves (tejpat), coriander leaves, fenugreek (methi) leaves, and mint leaves.
 The use of curry leaves and roots for flavouring is typical of Gujarati and South Indian cuisine.
 Sweet dishes are often seasoned with cardamom, saffron, nutmeg, and rose petal essences.